rouming/rouming.github.io/docs/_posts/2024-03-01-alternative-approaches-to-redpitaya-bode-analyser.md

+---
-# Alternative Approaches to RedPitaya Bode Analyser
+title:  Alternative Approaches to RedPitaya Bode Analyser
+---

 This article explores two alternative approaches to improving the [Bode Analyser](https://redpitaya.readthedocs.io/en/latest/appsFeatures/applications/bode/bode.html), a web tool included in the default suite of RedPitaya applications.